hrithik-shah/DeltaHacks2025/README.md

 - `COHERE_API_KEY`
 - `SPOONACULAR_API_KEY`

-Ensure valid API keys for Cohere and Spoonacular are used.
+Make Sure valid API keys for Cohere and Spoonacular are used.

 ### 4. **Set Up the Backend**